 Hummingbirds are incredibly fun to watch, as they zoom around your yard at 30 to 40 mph.
 The best way to get these little birds to visit is to plant the types of flowers that attract them.
-Though their diet typically includes more insects than nectar, they spend a tremendous amount of time visiting flowers.
+Though their diet typically includes insects as well as nectar, they spend a tremendous amount of time visiting flowers.

 If you offer hummers a feeder filled with sugar water, planting appealing flowers nearby will make the feeder easier for them to locate.
 The flowers will also provide natural vitamins and minerals that are not present in sugar syrup.

 In the list below, you'll find dozens of hummingbird favorites.
 Offering a variety of flowers that are in bloom from spring through late summer will make your yard and garden a popular destination.
 To learn more about attracting and protecting hummingbirds, read this article from the National Audubon Society.

 Trees and Shrubs

 Azaleas, Butterfly Bush, Crape Myrtle, Glossy Abelia, Mimosa, Weigela

 Coral Honeysuckle, Cypress Vine, Scarlet Runner Bean, Trumpet Vine